Kevin-Bi/toronto_food_proj/README.md

 ### Average Price by Ward
 ![Average Price](https://user-images.githubusercontent.com/65966223/85639706-9071ab80-b657-11ea-9bd3-cdb050c1397d.png)

+In summary, Spadina-Fort York and University-Rosedale area have highest density of restaurants.
+It is expected that most of the expensive restaurants are located in downtown Toronto and clustered in the Financial and Entertainment Districts.
+Uptown Toronto also have a high average price because of upscale restaurants located in Lawrance-Yonge and Yorkdale area.

+## Use
+The jupyter notebook for this project can be viewed in [here](https://nbviewer.jupyter.org/github/Kevin-Bi/toronto_food_proj/blob/master/Toronto_Food_Project_EDA.ipynb#).

 ## Legality
 This project uses the Yelp Fusion API, and terms and conditions can be found here: https://www.yelp.ca/developers/api_terms